aseprite/docs/preferences.md

   screen.
 When using large monitors (e.g. 4K monitors) you can try changing to 300% or 400%.
-If you want to see each pixel of your sprite represented as one pixel on the screen, you should set this option to 100%, in this case it's highly probably that you will want to increase the next option (*UI Elements Scaling*) to 200% or more if needed.
+If you want to see each pixel of your sprite represented as one pixel on the screen, you should set this option to 100%, in this case it's highly probable that you will want to increase the next option (*UI Elements Scaling*) to 200% or more if needed.
 * **UI Elements Scaling**: It's an extra scale applied only to elements